yiyuuuu/computing-work-11/teachers-day/Ideas/Ms Vaz.md

 - the funny tone
-- gu. quake, liu, ma(the names she created)
+- gu. quake, liu, ma (uses surnames for the boys)
 - the bad language she said to us(gondu, idiot, stupid)